Top 8 Fraud Investigation Tools & Software 2023

 - Tailored to enterprises: As it mainly caters to enterprises, it is not likely to be suitable for smaller companies, including fintechs – while cost remains a concern.

-- No alternative data: In a world where your online identity is a clearer indication of who you are than your passport, Feedzai does not provide data enrichment or email analysis out of the box.
+- No alternative data: In a world where your online identity is a clearer indication of who you are than your passport, Feedzai does not provide data enrichment or email analysis tools out of the box.

 - Due to its size and target clientele, Feedzai’s pricing model has been described as rather complicated.
 This is not available online without speaking to someone from the team.